realitix/openstack-lustre/cinder-lustre-spec.md

 1. The proper driver will be developed with basic Lustre functionality.
 2. Lustre support will be added to the backup functionality of Cinder.
 3. The unit and Tempest tests will be added to validate the good working of the driver.
+4. Performance tests will be added at several levels.
-4. Advanced Lustre functionality will be progressively added to the Cinder driver.
+5. Advanced Lustre functionality will be progressively added to the Cinder driver.

 ### Specification source